90-Day Notice savings account

 Limited to one 90-Day Notice account per member.

-Operation is by free First Class Business Reply post and online via our Ecology Interactive facility (restrictions apply).
-Withdrawals online via Ecology Interactive are not available for this account.
+Operation is via Ecology’s online service (restrictions apply) or by free First Class Business Reply post.
+Withdrawals via the online service are not available for this account.

 The minimum amount to open a 90-Day Notice account is £500 and the maximum investment is £75,000.